chenjiandongx/pinger/README.md

 Pinger is a library used to evaluate the quality of services in ICMP/TCP/HTTP protocol.

-What's worth pointing out is that `ping` here means not only the standard **IMCP Protocol**, but also **TCP/HTTP/HTTPS**.
+What's worth pointing out is that `ping` here means not only the standard **ICMP Protocol**, but also **TCP/HTTP/HTTPS**.
 It's the more general sense here as an approach to detect the network quality.

 [![GoDoc](https://godoc.org/github.com/chenjiandongx/pinger?status.svg)](https://godoc.org/github.com/chenjiandongx/pinger)
 [![Travis](https://travis-ci.org/chenjiandongx/pinger.svg?branch=master)](https://travis-ci.org/chenjiandongx/pinger)